facebookarchive/fb-flo/README.md

 flo
 ---

-Web live coding tool that is easy to integrate with your build step and development environment.
+A static resource live editing tool for Chrome that's easy to integrate with your dev environment.

-flo enables static resource hot swapping in Chrome while easily integrating into your build step and development environment.
-You can write code using your favorite editor and see it almost instantaneously in the browser without reloading the page.

 ## Installation